GoodPart/GoodPart/README.md

 </div>

 ## Who Am I
-- 🧑‍💻 I'm currently studying front-end technologies because I originally started out as a web publisher.
+- 🧑‍💻 I'm currently studying front-end technologies because, I originally started out as a web publisher.
 - 😠 I'm confident that I can approach everything with passion and dedication.
 - 😢 I don't like eggplants, tomatoes, or corn. ;(